aws-samples/retail-demo-store/src/README.md

 ## Swagger UI

-We have a `swagger-ui` service in the `docker-compose.yml`.
+There is a `swagger-ui` service in the `docker-compose.yml`.
 You can access it via [localhost:8081](http://localhost:8081).
 From there, you can select which service you want to check and send request agains the service via Swagger UI.

 The `Dockerfile` of `swagger-ui` copies OpenAPI spec from each service (located at `<serviceName>/openapi/spec.yaml`).
 If you add a new service, please ensure that you write the OpenAPI spec and update the `Dockerfile` to copy yours.